Linux rsync command

-- A t means the modification time is different and is being updated to the sender’s value (requires --times).
-An alternate value of T means that the modification time will be set to the transfer time, which happens when a file/symlink/device is updated without --times and when a symlink is changed and the receiver can’t set its time.
-(Note: when using an rsync 3.0.0 client, you might see the s flag combined with t instead of the proper T flag for this time-setting failure.)
+- A t means the modification time is different and is being updated to the sender's value (requires --times).
+An alternate value of T indicates the modification time will be set to the transfer time, which happens when a file/symlink/device is updated without --times and when a symlink is changed and the receiver can’t set its time.
+Note: when using an rsync 3.0.0 client, you might see the s flag combined with t instead of the proper T flag for this time-setting failure.

 - A p means the permissions are different and are being updated to the sender's value (requires --perms).